Orange-OpenSource/bagpipe-bgp/README.md

 a.k.a RFC2547bis, [RFC7432](http://tools.ietf.org/html/rfc7432)/[draft-ietf-bess-evpn-overlay](http://tools.ietf.org/html/draft-ietf-bess-evpn-overlay),
  and [RFC4684](http://tools.ietf.org/html/RFC4684)).

-BaGPipe BGP is designed to use encapsulationis over IP (such as MPLS-over-GRE or VXLAN), and thus does not require the use of LDP.
+BaGPipe BGP is designed to use encapsulations over IP (such as MPLS-over-GRE or VXLAN), and thus does not require the use of LDP.
 Bare MPLS over Ethernet is also supported and can be used if servers/routers have direct Ethernet connectivity.